 Departing at 2:30am.
 A complete night hike.

-took a break at the Lawson Sadamitsu store, and arrived at the trailhead just after 5 a.m.
+After a break at Lawson Sadamitsu store, we arrived at the trailhead a little after 5:00 AM.

-The trail was pitch black, and I had to rely on my headlamp.
+The hiking trail was pitch black, and my only reliance was my headlamp.

-I dug out an action camera light I'd bought on Amazon a few years ago and had left lying around in storage, and used it to light the way as I climbed.
+I dug out an action camera light I'd bought on Amazon several years ago and left unused in storage and brought it with me.
+I used this light to illuminate the path as I climbed.

-Along the way, we heard the cries of what seemed to be deer several times.
+Along the way, we heard what sounded like deer calls several times.

 And then──the frost really "existed"